MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/create-projects.md

 ### Customize the hub

 Projects live inside a hub.
-A hub allows you to share configurations like data connections with all projects, and centrally manage security settings and spend.
+A hub allows you to share configurations like data connections with all projects, and to centrally manage security settings and spend.
 If you're part of a team, hubs are shared across other team members in your subscription.
 For more information about the relationship between hubs and projects, see the [hubs and projects overview](../concepts/ai-resources.md) documentation.

 When you create a new hub, you must have **Owner** or **Contributor** permissions on the selected resource group.
 If you're part of a team and don't have these permissions, your administrator should create a hub for you.